-The Requirements
+2.1 The Requirements

-- 2.1 The top six risk priorities of Norfolk Audit Services activity remain as: - That sound financial management, resilience and governance are in place, that there is compliance and where exceptions occur they are identified and treated in a timely manner.
-This risk is expanded to include where services may not ensure value for money - That commissioning, procurement and contract management are well governed and achieve value for money - That other key NCC management systems are fit for purpose - The risks associated with transformational change in the organisation are managed.
-That change objectives (organisational and financial) are met and internal controls and savings are maintained during and after that change - Anti-Fraud and Corruption work, particularly prevention and detection work (per Fighting Fraud Locally Strategy and the CIPFA Code) - That assets, physical and information, are secured and controlled effectively, including data quality.
+The top six risk priorities of Norfolk Audit Services activity remain as:

+- That sound financial management, resilience and governance are in place, that there is compliance and where exceptions occur they are identified and treated in a timely manner.
+This risk is expanded to include where services may not ensure value for money - That commissioning, procurement and contract management are well governed and achieve value for money - That other key NCC management systems and corporate processes are fit for purpose - The risks associated with transformational change in the organisation are managed.
+That change objectives (organisational and financial) are met and internal controls and savings are maintained during and after that change

-- 2.2 During 2017-18 and going forward Internal Audit should be: - Supporting the Council's priorities (page A6) and New Ways of Working with a very strong internal audit function that is able to operate in a much wider and strategic way, assisting the organisation by helping it put in place a more efficient and effective control, performance and governance environment - Turning the strategy into action (see 2.11 below) - Working on progressing and reporting the resolution of Corporate High Priority Internal Audit Findings - Strengthening anti-fraud activities and arrangements within the Council - Implementing the France Channel England Audit Authority - strengthening the traded schools service; and - working to reorganise the team to exploit any potential collaboration or contracting opportunities that may arise - 2.3 The Public Sector Internal Audit Standards (2016) and the Local Authority Guidance Note of 2013 set out the requirement for expected professional standards for internal audit in local government and the requirement for a risk based internal audit plan.
+- Anti-Fraud and Corruption work, particularly prevention and detection work (per Fighting Fraud Locally Strategy and the CIPFA Code) - That assets, physical and information, are secured and controlled effectively, including data quality. - 2.2 During 2018-19 and going forward Internal Audit should be: - Supporting the Council's priorities and county plan and Ways of Working with a very strong internal audit function that is able to operate in a much wider and strategic way, assisting the organisation by helping it put in place a more efficient and effective control, performance and governance environment - Delivering audits to provide appropriate assurance to the Council that its overall governance arrangements remain effective - Working on progressing and reporting the resolution of Corporate High Priority Internal Audit Findings - Delivering the anti-fraud and corruption strategy within the Coucil, including exploring traded services opportunities - Delivering the risk management strategy within the Council, including exploring traded services opportunities - Implementing the France Channel England Audit Authority - Strengthening the traded schools service; and - Continuing to review the delivery model to allow flexibility, resilience and development of any potential collaboration or contracting opportunities that may arise - 2.3 The Public Sector Internal Audit Standards (2016) and the Local Authority Guidance Note of 2013 set out the requirement for expected professional standards for internal audit in local government and the requirement for a risk based internal audit plan.

-The Internal Audit Budget 2016-17
+The Internal Audit Budget 2018-19